-- Request a binding estimate — Getting a “binding estimate,” means the amount quoted cannot change at the end of the move, eliminating hidden or additional fees.
-Despite any changed circumstances.
+Request a binding estimate — Getting a “binding estimate” means the amount quoted cannot change at the end of the move, eliminating hidden or additional fees despite any changed circumstances.
 For example, some companies are known for intentionally miscalculating load weight to give lower initial bids.
-Then adding the additional costs to the original quote at the back end of your move.
+Then add the additional costs to the original quote at the back end of your move.

 Get Clarification on Property Valuation & Insurance Options

 Ask your concierge, representative, or move coordinator to explain your valuation & additional insurance options.
-Most people have an idea of the worth of their possessions, and it’s your responsibility to understand the terminology by clarifying with your representative.
-Some terminology you should understand include: minimum carrier liability, declared value, lump sum value and full-value protection coverage.
+Most people have an idea of the worth of their possessions, and it’s your responsibility to understand the terminology by clarifying it with your representative.
+Some terminology you should understand include minimum carrier liability, declared value, lump sum value, and full-value protection coverage.